cuba-platform/cuba-sdk/Readme.md

 - `sdk setup-nexus` - setup embedded Nexus repository.
 This command will download, install and configure Nexus repository.
 - `sdk cleanup` - cleanup SDK metadata and remove all artifacts from local *m2* repository and from embedded Nexus repository.
 If `--local-only` flag provided then only local *m2* repository will be cleaned
 - `sdk set-license` - set license key and configure Premium repositories for *source* repository
-- `sdk check-updates` - check available minor updates for framework and addons.
+- `sdk check-updates` - check available minor updates for framework and add-ons.
 Specific target repository can be configured with `--r` or `--repository` additional parameters, example `sdk import --r sdk2`.
 If `--no-upload` additional parameter presented then SDK archive will be imported to local *m2* repository only.

 ## 4.2.
 Embedded nexus repository commands <a name="common-commands-sdk"></a>